The Man from Downing Street: Plot

-Captain Robert Kent (Williams) of the London Secret Service is assigned to Delhi to discover the person responsible for the passing out of government information from the British Commission in India.
-He is disguised as a Rajah and is the guest of Colonel Wentworth (Mailes), who is in charge of the district.
+Captain Robert Kent of the London Secret Service is assigned to Delhi to discover the person responsible for the passing out of government information from the British Commission in India.
+He is disguised as a Rajah and is the guest of Colonel Wentworth, who is in charge of the district.
 Wentworth is the only one who knows Kent's identity, and the two follow up on one clue after another as several persons become implicated.
 Finally, only two men remain as the logical suspects.
 To catch the guilty party, Kent confides to the Colonel that he has issued instructions to the London office to send cables to each of the two suspects on two different matters of commercial importance with the idea being that the subsequent leak of information would reveal the guilty party.
-The plan works and guilt is attached to Captain Graves (Prior), whom Colonel Wentworth claims has started a rumor on the subject suggested in one of the cables.
+The plan works and guilt is attached to Captain Graves, whom Colonel Wentworth claims has started a rumor on the subject suggested in one of the cables.
 However, the fact that the Colonel has accused Captain Graves proves that the Colonel was the guilty party as Captain Kent announces that neither of the two cables had ever actually been sent.
 Trapped, the Colonel is forced to confess.